How To Stay Safe When Travelling Solo

 Ease yourself in with a group tour

-Solo travelers often find the safest way to bridge the gap is by joining a group tour.
+Solo travellers often find the safest way to bridge the gap is by joining a group tour.
 With this option you still have the freedom of choosing your destination and traveling out alone, yet it comes with a number of safety benefits.

-Firstly, most of the major safety risks of your tour would have already been identified and assessed by your tour company, they will have then put measures in place to minimize these risks and have set protocols to deal with any hazards and issues that may arise.
-They will also have covered all the organizing and planning of the trip, meaning you have complete peace of mind to just relax, and enjoy the tour.
+Firstly, most of the major safety risks of your tour would have already been identified and assessed by your tour company, they will have then put measures in place to minimise these risks and have set protocols to deal with any hazards and issues that may arise.
+They will also have covered all the organising and planning of the trip, meaning you have complete peace of mind to just relax, and enjoy the tour.

-Aside from the obvious safety benefits, joining a group tour as a solo traveler will allow you to meet a host of other like minded travelers, who can often become friends for life!
+Aside from the obvious safety benefits, joining a group tour as a solo traveler will allow you to meet a host of other like minded travellers, who can often become friends for life!
 It’s often so hard for to find friends from home who can take the same time off from work, or even share the same passion for travel as yourself to join you on your adventures, so going down the group tour route is a win.

 We have all heard the saying “safety in numbers” in a group, especially at night this can be a blessing and make you feel far more secure.
 Your group leader will always give you a heads up of any safety concerns to watch out for in any particular destination or scenario and this information can be invaluable.